-With more competition for attention during the holiday season, marketing this month may be challenging, but it promises to be rewarding for businesses who employ smart tactics.
-You don’t have to be an ecommerce giant to cut yourself a slice of the pie; here are some of our favorite marketing tactics that promise to boost your bottom line not only through the holidays, but also through the entire new year.
+With more competition for attention during the holiday season, it might seem intimidating to implement your own promotions, but it promises to be rewarding for businesses that employ smart tactics.
+Here are some of our favorites that promise to boost your bottom line through the holidays and throughout the entire new year.

 1. Give your subscribers a gift using personal promo codes

 The holidays are about gift-giving, so why not send a select group of customers or leads a promo code that’s unique to them?
 With a personalized promo code campaign, you can show your recipients that you value their relationship by giving them a special discount or free item.

 In ONTRAPORT, you can choose from two varieties of coupon codes: personal coupons and group coupons.
 While group coupons allow you to reach the widest audience with your promotion, personal coupon codes have the added benefit of creating exclusivity for your recipients because the code is only good for a one-time use.

 Choose a delivery channel (email, SMS or even postcard) and add a personal coupon code using the familiar merge field function to give a select list of recipients a special gift.